Empirical and Sustainability Aspects of Software Engineering Research in the Era of Large Language Models: A Reflection: Results Reflections

 Monetary costs have been reported 18 times, with budgets up to 3000\$.
 Twelve publications reported the sizes of input or output content (e.g., number of tokens or files) processed by LLMs, which dictate the incurred costs.
 Less frequent cost categories include memory requirements (6 times), number of LLM invocations (3 times), and number of floating point operations (1 time).

-\faHandPointRight\ We encourage authors to clearly report the actual costs incurred to perform experiments, as well as an estimate of the costs associated with using the proposed approach in practice over time.
-To increase attention to sustainability matters, we believe this should become a standard practice required by conferences and journals, as is already the case for data availability.
+\faHandPointRight\ We encourage authors to clearly report the actual costs incurred to perform experiments, as well as estimates for the costs associated with using the proposed approach in practice over time.
+To raise awareness of sustainability matters, we believe this should become a standard practice required by conferences and journals, as is already the case for data availability.

 \textbf{\textit{User Study.}} We received 57 responses to our questionnaire.
-95\% of participants used commercial models in the past 12 months, and 89\% said they are very likely (65\%) or likely (24\%) to continue using them in the next 12 months.
-However, the majority (65\%) do not know whether they will be able to sustain the costs over time, and 9\% believe that they will not be able to do so at all.

-In contrast, 82\% of participants used open models in the last 12 months, and 95\% said they are very likely (89\%) or likely (6\%) to continue using them in the next 12 months.
-Most participants (65\%) believe they will be able to sustain the cost of using specialised hardware required to run open models over time, while 38\% are uncertain, and 2\% say they will not be able to.
+95\% of participants used commercial models in the past 12 months, and 89\% said they are very likely (65\%) or likely (24\%) to use them in the next 12 months.
+However, the majority (56\%) do not know whether they will be able to sustain the costs over time, and 9\% believe that they will not be able to do so at all.
+In contrast, 82\% of participants used open models in the last 12 months, and 95\% said they are very likely (89\%) or likely (6\%) to use them in the next 12 months.
+Most participants (57\%) believe they will be able to sustain the hardware costs required to run open models over time, while 38\% are uncertain, and only one (2\%) says they will not be able to.

-Participants reported spending as little as 200\$ to as much as 50,000\$ on commercial models in the last 12 months.
-As for open-source models, generally, researchers do not incur any direct costs; however, the hardware costs to run these models can be high, depending on usage goals (e.g., inference, training, fine-tuning), and our respondents reported spending from 5,000\$ to 40,000\$ to buy such hardware in the last year.
-Many mentioned electricity costs, yet no one could provide a monetary value because their institutions cover them or because they are difficult to measure.
+Participants reported spending as little as \$200 to as much as \$50,000 on commercial models in the last 12 months.
+For open-source models, researchers generally do not incur any direct costs.
+However, the hardware costs to run these models can be high, depending on usage goals (e.g., inference, training, fine-tuning), and our respondents reported spending from \$3,000 to \$40,000 to buy such hardware in the last year.
+Many mentioned electricity costs, yet none provided a monetary value, either because their institutions cover them or because they are difficult to measure.

-When asked how they plan to sustain these costs in future, the participants gave very similar responses for commercial and open models: They plan to rely on a combination of academic funding like research grants (36\% for commercial, 37\% for open) and academic institutional support (26\% and 28\%), industrial support in the form of free credits and collaboration (24\% and 19\%), and some are willing to use their own personal funds (12\% and 9\%).
+When asked how they plan to sustain these costs in future, the participants gave very similar responses for commercial and open models: They plan to rely on a combination of academic funding such as research grants (36\% for commercial, 37\% for open), academic institutional support (26\% and 28\%), industrial support in the form of free credits and collaboration (24\% and 19\%), and some are willing to use their own personal funds (12\% and 9\%).